tumido/FIT-VUT-projects/IPK/project2/README.md

 ==================

 This project is an implementation of HTTP Server using sockets.
-To start a server, please use folowing syntax:
+To start a server, please use following syntax:

 ```
 ./ipkhttpserver [-p PORT] [-c CHUNK_SIZE] [-t DELAY]